CHI-CityTech/Blended-Shadow-Puppet/README.md

 The BSP Project invites collaboration across all possible art forms, including but not limited to performing arts, computer games, visual storytelling, and more.
 Each contribution begins with the investigation of a culture or tradition, and through thoughtful and respectful adaptation, becomes a part of our fictional world.
 The project also focuses on the following core areas:

+# BSP Project Overview

+The BSP Project invites collaboration across diverse disciplines and art forms, including performing arts, computer games, visual storytelling, engineering, and computational design.
+Each contribution begins with an investigation of culture or tradition, which is then thoughtfully adapted to become part of our fictional world.
+The project focuses on the following core areas:

+- **Cultural and Historical Research**
+  Investigating traditional shadow puppetry forms, their historical and cultural contexts, and transforming them into original narratives that honor these traditions.
+- **World-Building**
+  Expanding the BSP universe by developing its history, geography, cultures, economies, and societies, ensuring that all contributions are integrated into a cohesive and respectful world canon.
+- **Multi-Modality Creation**
+  Exploring diverse modalities, including performance, gaming, visual media, engineering prototypes, and computational simulations, to extend the narrative reach of the BSP world.
+- **AI Collaboration**
+  Engaging AI as a creative collaborator to co-create in various media forms, blending physical, virtual, and conceptual spaces for immersive storytelling.
+- **Engineering and Computational Design**
+  Developing physical and digital prototypes, interfaces, and immersive systems that integrate technology within the BSP narrative framework, enhancing interaction and experience.
+- **Outreach and Integration**
+  Building partnerships, organizing events, and creating engagement materials that connect with external audiences and facilitate interdisciplinary contributions.
+- **Educational Resources**
+  Creating learning materials, workshops, and curriculum modules that blend historical and creative practices, introducing shadow puppetry and cultural studies to new learners.
+- **Environmental and Sustainability Research**
+  Exploring sustainable materials and practices for puppetry, set design, and digital development to align with ecological and environmental values.
+- **Psychological and Social Impact Studies**
+  Investigating the effects of storytelling, performance, and immersive environments on audience perception, empathy, and cultural understanding.
+- **Documentation and Archiving**
+  Developing a structured archive to preserve the project’s creative and research outputs, making them accessible for future study, expansion, and reference.

+- **Balanced Blended Space and Blended Reality Performance Systems**
+  Testing the Balanced Blended Space (BBS) theoretical model through the development of Blended Reality Performance Systems.
+This includes investigating **combinative reality**—integrating physical and digital performance spaces to achieve a seamless, co-creative environment for human and AI collaboration.

+This expanded approach supports a multifaceted BSP Project, fostering creativity, cultural understanding, and interdisciplinary collaboration across arts, sciences, and community engagement.
 - **Cultural and Historical Research**: Investigating traditional shadow puppetry forms, their historical and cultural contexts, and transforming them into new, original narratives.
 - **World-Building**: Expanding the BSP universe by developing its history, cultures, economies, and more, ensuring that all contributions are integrated into a cohesive and respectful world canon.
 - **Multi-Modality Creation**: Exploring different modalities—performance, gaming, visual media, and more—to extend the narrative and reach of the BSP world.